reliablyhq/documentation/docs/guides/scan-infrastructure/kubernetes-cluster/index.md

   command-line tool lets you control Kubernetes clusters.
   The `kubeconfig` file is usually provisioned by `kubectl`.
 The Kubernetes [documentation][kubeconfig] provides more details.

+  You can add the Reliably CLI as a [kubectl plugin](/docs/getting-started/kubectl-plugin/).
 :::

 [reliablyCLI]: https://github.com/reliablyhq/cli/